My husband is a huge coleslaw fan, and this is the recipe I have been making for 30 years, only now it’s vegan coleslaw.

 - Pour 1/2 of the 16-ounce bag of 3-color coleslaw in a large bowl.
 Add diced onion and sweet pickle relish.

-- In a small bowl, whisk together low-fat eggless mayo (recipe below), vinegar, sugar, salt, and pepper.
+- In a small bowl, whisk together low-fat eggless mayo (recipe link above), vinegar, sugar, salt, and pepper.

 As an Amazon Associate and member of other affiliate programs, I earn a small percentage from your purchases at no cost to you.
 Thank you!